Sickness absence management policy and procedure

 - ensure that the highest levels of quality and service can be maintained to allow the University to fulfil its obligations to all users of its services.

 Nominated Persons within an academic or administrative department are expected to undertake the primary management of sickness absence.
-They should not, however, take steps beyond routine absence reporting and guidance/counselling discussions with employees without first seeking advice from Human Resources.
+They should not, however, take steps beyond routine absence reporting and guidance/counselling discussions with employees without first seeking advice from the People Support team.

 Nominated Person refers to Discipline Lead/Dean of School/Director or other senior nominated person.